Talk to India's best Astrologers

 Krishna grew up to be a charming young man whose divinity was famous.
 Soon, he learned of his true identity and vowed to avenge his parents and the seven children they had lost.
 He returned to Mathura to challenge Kansa, defeated him in a legendary battle, and freed Vasudeva and Devaki.

-The stories of Krishna’s miraculous divinity and his focus on Dharma form the basis of the stories behind Sreekrishna Jayanthi.
-This day is celebrated with much enthusiasm and joy, where people bond over Krishna’s childhood feats and adulthood teachings.
+The stories of Krishna’s miraculous divinity and his focus on Dharma form the basis of the Janmashtami history.
+The Shree Krishan Janmashtmi is celebrated with much enthusiasm and joy, where people bond over Krishna’s childhood accomplishments and teachings as an adult.

 During Janmashtami, people from different communities connect over their shared love for Krishna through rituals.
 These rituals may vary from one region to another.
-Let’s read in detail about how can we celebrate Janmashtami.
+Let’s read in detail about how to celebrate Janmashtami step-wise.

 The Janmashtami fast significance is immense as devotees find it a great way to honour Krishna and welcome his birth on Earth every year.
 During this time, people decorate houses and temples, read Bhagavad Gita and offer Lord Krishna with milk, honey, ghee, and water.